Mitchellj04/portfolio2.0/README.md

-# Getting Started with Create React App
+# Justin Mitchell's Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my professional portfolio website to display my projects.

-## Available Scripts
+## About Me

 In the project directory, you can run: